 The Company reports one current operating segment, eBusiness and Fulfillment.
 The eBusiness and Fulfillment segment includes the results of operations of the Company's subsidiary, SalesLink and its wholly owned subsidiary SL Supply Chain Services International Corp.
 (SalesLink).
-The Other category represents certain corporate cash and cash equivalents, available-for-sale securities, certain other assets and liabilities and corporate administrative expenses, including certain administration costs related to the results of operations of the Company's venture capital entities.
+The Other category represents certain corporate cash and cash equivalents, available-for-sale securities, certain other assets and liabilities and certain corporate administrative expenses.
+These corporate expenses consist of directors and officers insurance costs, costs associated with maintaining certain of the Company's information technology systems and certain corporate administrative functions such as legal and finance, as well as certain administrative costs related to the Company's venture capital entities.